 Cavilon No Sting Barrier Film: Acrylate terpolymer.

 Some adhesive dressings provide a breathable protective skin barrier.
 Opsite, for example, is clear and allows visualisation of the underling skin.
 But as with any tapes and dressings, a constant hindrance is that of dressing edge roll and lifting in high friction areas.

-How effective can we expect these topical applications to be?
+How effective can we expect these topical applications to be on maceration?